 Myth 7: Adults with jaundice should consume anti-inflammatory foods such as turmeric and ginger.
 However, they need to go easy on the turmeric as the yellow colour of turmeric can aggravate symptoms

 Reality: There is no evidence to suggest that consumption of any of these substances helps the liver recover.
-Also, the yellowness of turmeric does not add to that of bilirubin to aggravate jaundice.
+Also, the yellowness of turmeric does not add to that of bilirubin to aggravate the condition.
 So, consumption of these in moderation is advised and will not do any harm.

 Myth 8: Sugarcane juice is the best treatment

 Reality: Although sugarcane is a good source of carbohydrates, which helps increase the nutrition quotient of your diet, it is definitely not a treatment option.
 Consumption of sugarcane during jaundice may keep the body from becoming weak as appetite is reduced.
 Also, sugarcane can improve overall health due to its anti-inflammatory, analgesic, antihyperglycemic, diuretic, and hepatoprotective (preventing damage to the liver) effects.

 Myth: When a newborn has jaundice, it means that the baby is not adjusting to her mother’s milk; the baby should be fed water instead